Ho, Chin-Min (何金敏)

 (B) A stomatal lineage is initiated from asymmetric cell division to produce two sister cells.
 The small cell (meristemoid, red) undergoes symmetric division to form a stoma.
 The large cell (SLGC, blue) could either undergo proliferation to produce more meristemoids, or differentiation to become a pavement cell.

 Organelles have been treated as individual compartments with defined composition and organization in a cell.
 However, there is emerging evidence showing that inter-organelle communication through membrane contact sites is important for cellular functions and organismal homeostasis.

-By using forward genetic screen, I have found a link between ER-PM (endoplasmic reticulum-plasma membrane) contacts and the receptor like kinase (RLK)-mediated developmental signaling.
-VST proteins play a role in ER-PM tethering. vst mutants exhibit stomatal phenotype and have less lipid droplets compared to wild type plants.
-In my lab, we will use the VSTs as an anchor to identify protein and lipid components of the tethering sites.
+By using a forward genetic screen, we have found VST proteins play a role in ER-PM tethering. vst mutants exhibit stomatal phenotype and overall growth defects compared to wild type plants.
+The link between ER-PM (endoplasmic reticulum-plasma membrane) contacts and the receptor like kinase (RLK)-mediated developmental signaling prompts us to use the VSTs as an anchor to identify proteins that mediate the signaling in the tethering sites.
 The goal is to understand the function/organization of membrane contact sites and inter-organelle communication in the context of development and physiology in plants.

 Selected publication list

 - Ho, C.-M.K.*, Bringmann, M., Oshima, Y., Mitsuda, N., Bergmann, D.C*.
 Transcriptional profiling reveals signatures of latent developmental potential in Arabidopsis stomatal lineage ground cells.
 Proceeding of the National Academy of Sciences.118(17) e2021682118 (* Corresponding author).